mhightower83/WiFiPcap/README.md

 ## Known Issues, Behaviors, and Nuances

 * The T-Dongle-S3 fails when using the TFCard and streaming PCAP to Wireshark.
 Additionally, I am starting to recognize some thermal issues with my T-Dongle-S3.
 If you leave out the TFCard, it works fine.
 Also, it works fine if you use the TFCard and don't stream PCAP packets.
+For now let macro `USE_USB_MSC` default to `0`.

 * Linux appears to drop key-strokes when the USB CDC is busy with Wireshark.
 Setting filters on the ESP32 side helps to a degree.